MoneyLego/cosmos.network/content/articles/selecting-validators.md

 ---
 index: 10
 title: How should ATOM holders select validators?
-description: Delegators are encouraged to visit validators' respective websites in order to learn more about their operation and security practices.
+description: Delegators are encouraged to visit validators' respective websites to learn more about their operation and security practices.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM